strubleca/tidy-uci-har/README.md

 for the "Getting and Cleaning Data" course offered August 4-31, 2014 on Coursera.

+## Files

+* `README.md` this file, describing the overall repository.
+* `CodeBook.md` the tidy data file code book for the data set produced by the tidying process.
+* `run_analysis.R` the main analysis script performing the specified data tidying tasks.

+## Main Script

 The R script `run_analysis.R` downloads, if not already present, and processes the raw UCI HAR dataset as follows: